Thermal bridges in the threshold area – an invisible problem that can be costly

 • uncontrolled heat loss,

-Why does this happen — and how can you prevent it?
+Why does this happen and how can it be prevented?

 Thermal bridge — an invisible enemy

-A thermal bridge is a point where heat escapes faster than through the surrounding materials.
+A thermal bridge is a spot where heat escapes faster than through the surrounding materials.

-In the threshold area, the problem is especially severe because this is where the following elements meet:
+In the threshold area, the problem is especially severe because this is where the following meet:

-• the interior of the building (warm and dry),
+• Interior of the building (warm and dry)

-• the floor structure (connecting the wall with the threshold)
+• Floor (connecting the wall to the threshold)

-Add to this the mix of materials — PVC, aluminium, concrete, mounting foam — each with different thermal conductivity.
+on top of that comes a mix of materials: PVC, aluminium, concrete and mounting foam — each material conducts heat differently.
 Without proper design, a thermal bridge forms almost automatically.

 For the user

-• worse energy performance and difficulties meeting WT2021 requirements,
+• worse energy performance and difficulties in meeting technical requirements

-• the need for additional and costly corrective work.
+• the need for additional and costly corrections

 Key elements of eliminating thermal bridges

-Eliminating a thermal bridge in the threshold area requires a comprehensive design approach.
+Eliminating a thermal bridge in the threshold requires a comprehensive design approach.

-That’s why Alumaster thresholds are developed based on an analysis of materials and their thermal properties, expected operating conditions, and precise compatibility with the door system.
+That is why Alumaster thresholds are created based on an analysis of materials and their thermal parameters, the expected operating conditions and precise compatibility with the door system.

-• a smooth connection between the interior and exterior flooring,
+• smooth connection between the interior and exterior flooring

-• no protruding elements means greater comfort and no areas where cold can accumulate.
+• the absence of protruding elements means greater comfort and no spots where cold can accumulate.

 TPE thermoplastic elastomer gaskets

-• permanently integrated with the structure, eliminating the risk of leaks.
+• permanently integrated into the structure, which eliminates the risk of leakage

 Layered, insulated threshold construction

-• aluminium and PVC separated by low-conductivity insulators,
+• aluminium and PVC separated by low-thermal-conductivity insulators

 Effect for the user

-• no cold or moisture at floor level,
+• no cold or moisture near the floor

-• high tightness and acoustic performance (water-tightness up to class 9A).
+• high tightness and acoustics (watertightness up to class 9A)

 Effect for the manufacturer